-Usk Bat Sites SAC & Wye Valley and Forest of Dean Bat Sites SAC
+Usk Bat Sites SAC, Wye Valley & Forest of Dean Bat Sites SAC and Wye Valley Woodlands SAC

-Given that both SACs are designated for similar species and that the impact mechanisms relating to the Monmouthshire RLDP are the same, the Appropriate Assessment of the two sites is combined in the following.
-The concept of functionally linked land addresses that mobile qualifying species, such as the lesser horseshoe bat (qualifying species of both the Usk Bat Sites SAC and the Wye Valley and Forest of Dean SAC) and the greater horseshoe bat (qualifying species of the latter SAC only), are not only dependent on the designated European sites, but also on habitat features (e.g. commuting corridors, foraging sites) that are not part of the formal site designation.
+Given that all three SACs are designated for similar species and that the impact mechanisms relating to the Monmouthshire RLDP are the same, the Appropriate Assessment of the these sites is combined in the following.
+The concept of functionally linked land addresses that mobile qualifying species, such as the lesser horseshoe bat (qualifying species of the Usk Bat Sites SAC, Wye Valley & Forest of Dean SAC and Wye Valley Woodlands SAC) and the greater horseshoe bat (qualifying species of the latter SAC only), are not only dependent on the designated European sites, but also on habitat features (e.g. commuting corridors, foraging sites) that are not part of the formal site designation.
 Such functionally linked land is considered to be important for maintaining the integrity of bat populations within SACs.
-Both SACs lie partly within Monmouthshire and the RLDP might therefore result in land parcels that are functionally linked to these European sites.
-The Usk Bat Sites SAC is located partly within the north-western section of Monmouthshire, and development within the Strategic Growth Area of Abergavenny is most likely to result in the loss of functionally linked land of this SAC.
-The Wye Valley and Forest of Dean Bat Sites SAC comprises several component parts in the eastern section of Monmouthshire, and therefore development allocations within the Strategic Growth Areas of Monmouth and Chepstow are most likely to affect land that is functionally important to SAC bats.
+All SACs lie partly within Monmouthshire and the RLDP might therefore result in land parcels that are functionally linked to these European sites.
+The Usk Bat Sites SAC is located partly within the northwestern section of Monmouthshire, and development within the Abergavenny PSSA is most likely to result in the loss of functionally linked land of this SAC.
+The Wye Valley & Forest of Dean Bat Sites SAC and Wye Valley Woodlands SAC comprise several component parts in the eastern section of Monmouthshire, and therefore development allocations within the Chepstow PSSA are most likely to affect land that is functionally important to SAC bats.
 Of further note is that the Usk Bat Sites SAC site boundary includes significant areas of bat supporting habitats, whereas the Wye Valley and Forest of Dean Bat Sites SAC boundary encompasses little such habitat.
-Given the latter site's proximity to urban settlements, the loss of greenfield sites may have a disproportionately higher impact on its horseshoe bat populations.
+However, the nearby Wye Valley Woodlands SAC includes various parcels of woodland and bats from the Wye Valley & Forest of Dean Bat Sites SAC are likely to use these habitats adjoining the River Wye.
+Maintaining connectivity between these two SACs is important for maintaining the integrity of the bat populations.

 To assess the impact pathway loss of functionally linked land, an assessment of the behaviour and habitat requirements of bats is required in the first instance.
 Most bats are likely to use natural linear landscape features (e.g. hedges and treelines) to navigate and open areas of grassland for foraging.
 Therefore, it is generally the allocation of greenfield sites for development, which is expected to have the largest impact on lesser and greater horseshoe bat populations.
 Developing greenfield sites is likely to mean that such features are lost, resulting in the loss of functionally linked land parcels.
 Conversely, redeveloping existing brownfield sites is likely to be less damaging because these are generally presumed to have a lower ecological value to the bats.
 However, it is to be noted that bats also use man-made habitat features to roost and / or navigate.
 Therefore, even the conversion of a brownfield site could mean that functionally linked land is lost.
-However, all current growth options in the Strategic Growth Areas (see Chapter 5) allocate greenfield sites, which are likely to be most suitable as functionally linked land.
+However, all PSSAs (see Chapter 5) encompass greenfield sites, which are likely to be most suitable as functionally linked land.
 An appraisal of functional habitat linkage also requires a clear definition of this term, since all linear habitat features across Monmouthshire are potentially used by bats.
 For the purposes of this HRA, functionally linked land is defined as habitat outside the designated site boundary that is fundamental to the ability of the SAC to reach its Conservation Objectives.
 In other words, such land must lie sufficiently close to the SAC to be used by a significant proportion of SAC bats and comprise suitable habitat features.